paceuniversity/cs491/README.md

-# Welcome
-# CS 389/491 Software Engineering
-# Fall 2021 to Fall 2025
+# CS 389/491 Software Engineering at Pace University (Fall 2021 to Fall 2025)

-## CS389 Fall 2021 / Spring 2022 / Fall 2022 / Spring 2023 / Fall 2023
-## CS 491 Spring 2024 / Fall 2024 / Spring 2025 / Fall 2025
+### CS389 Fall 2021 / Spring 2022 / Fall 2022 / Spring 2023 / Fall 2023 & CS 491 Spring 2024 / Fall 2024 / Spring 2025 / Fall 2025

+#### Dr. Scharff

-In this software engineering capstone course, students are developing web apps following Scrum and practices of Extreme Programming.
+In the software engineering capstone course, students are developing web apps following Scrum and practices of Extreme Programming.
 They also use Git/GitHub with branches, pull requests and reviews.
-All projects use a Firebase backend database and integrate an AI component.
+Projects use a Firebase backend database and integrate an AI component.

-## Theme: SDG
+## Theme: Sustainable Development Goals (SDG)

 ![sdg](https://github.com/paceuniversity/cs389fall2021/blob/main/sdg.png)